Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 The only downside we noticed was the small Lightning and USB-C adapters, which are plugged into the receiver with a small connector plate.
 Unfortunately, these adapters are not of such high quality and are a little fiddly to convert.

 Overall, however, the DJI MIC 2 totally won us over technically (and admittedly also emotionally).
 An absolute recommendation!
-Click here for the DJI MIC 2 test.
+Click here for the DJI MIC 2 Review.

 ★★★★★